hodrigohamalho/fis-rest/README.md

-# Spring Boot Camel REST / SQL Example
+# Spring Boot Camel REST / CRUD Example

-This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.
+This example demonstrates a CRUD API usig Camel REST DSL with persistence in database.

 This example relies on the [Fabric8 Maven plugin](https://maven.fabric8.io) for its build configuration and uses the [fabric8 Java base image](https://github.com/fabric8io/base-images#java-base-images).